-AND (Name of contractor/supplier/Agent/) , [Insert name of contractor/supplier], do hereby acknowledge that insert name of contractor/supplier] is an employer in his/her own right, with duties as prescribed in the Occupational Health and Safety Act No. 85 of 1993 ("the Act"), as amended, and agree to ensure that all work will be performed and/or machinery or plant used in accordance with the provisions of the Act. undertake that have been provided with SHE specifications for project/service accept and agree that the SHE specifications constitute arrangements and procedures between [Insert name of contractor/supplier/Agent Safety Manager/Safety Officer] and Department of Public Works, which will ensure compliance by provisions of the Act, as contemplated in section 37(2) of the Act.
+AND 00000 (Name of contractor/supplier/Agent/) 1, (name)representi 19 111111111111111111111111111111111111 and and an analysis 1), 30 hereby acknowledge that the Occupational H ntractor/supplier] is an employer in his/her own right, with duties as prescribed in lealth and Safety Act No. 85 of 1993 ("the Act"), as amended, and agree to ensure performed and/or machinery or plant used in accordance with the provisions of and an entire is to, and ensure that his/her employees adhere to, the provisions of the and Safety Act, 1993 (Act 85 of 1993). with SHE specifications for project/service Safety Manager/Safety the SHE specifications constitute arrangements and procedures between [Insert name of contractor/supplier/Agent Officer] and Department of Public Works, which will ensure compliance [Insert name of contractor/supplier] with the contemplated in section 37(2) of the Act.